adrlar/CanSNPer/INSTALL.md

 version 2.7 but earlier (2.5, 2.6) may work just as well.
 Due to other dependencies other versions of Python are not supported.

-To install CanSNPer, start by cloning this repo, change to the CanSNPer directory and run the setup file.
+To install CanSNPer, start by cloning this repo, change into the CanSNPer directory and run the setup file.
 This will install CanSNPer and the Python dependecies.

 ```